 Here’s a sample of our Confetti report filtered by a given user variable:

 Many users of Crazy Egg make use of the Cookie Files they set to track additional information.
-So if you have a value in a cookie named “logged in” and you want to set that as a CE user variable, you will need to write code to read the cookie and then set it as the value.
+So if you have a value in a cookie named “logged in” and want to set it as a CE user variable, you will need to write code to read the cookie and then set it as the value.
 How you do this is up to you.
 Here is an example of how you would pass it into the CE_READY() function.

 var isLoggedIn = ?; // Customer must provide logic for setting isLoggedIn